Republicans are laying the groundwork to lie that the California recall was stolen - KESQ

 Influenced by former President Donald Trump’s serial lying about the 2020 election he lost, many Republican voters are now suspicious, for no good reason, about the integrity of American elections in general.
 And prominent Republicans know how to rile up the crowd they created.

-With the September 14 recall Election Day fast approaching, Trump and other right-wing figures, including top Newsom replacement candidate Larry Elder, have started to lay the groundwork to baselessly dismiss a potential Newsom victory as a product of Democratic cheating.
+With Tuesday’s Election Day fast approaching, Trump and other right-wing figures, including top Newsom replacement candidate Larry Elder, have started to lay the groundwork to baselessly dismiss a potential Newsom victory as a product of Democratic cheating.

 One: The fact that every active registered California voter is being sent a mail-in ballot.
 There is no evidence of widespread fraud involving mail-in ballots, or any other ballots, in the 2020 election.

-Note: This story has been updated with additional examples of Republicans promoting baseless claims of fraud in the recall election.